It’s been a tough week. If I had to label the mood, it’d be dispirited.

 The second night in our RV park, ours because we were the only ones there, the pipes froze again.
 It got down to minus seven.
 After thawing out a few hours we continued our run north stopping outside Boise, Idaho.

-There was not only snow and ice on the ground (not the road, thank goodness) the entire way, but also long bouts of fog.
-There was a few areas where the wind was blowing on the road.
+There was not only snow and ice on the ground (not the road, thank goodness) the entire way but also long bouts of fog.
+There were a few areas where the wind was blowing on the road.
 It was so bitterly cold while driving that our pipes froze again…while driving!

 Once in our spot, it took three hours to defrost and getting running water.
 We’re getting good at working around the no water situation, but it’s not something I’m interested in perfecting!
 Sunday we treated ourselves to a run to Trader Joe’s in Boise.

 Everyone we spoke to in Ely, in Wendover, and in Caldwell said it was an exceptionally cold and snowy year – ugh.
 Had to be our year!
 Our RV salesperson may have been a little crazy, but everything he said about RVing has been true.
 And one of the things he said was “RVs and snow don’t mix!”

 What we did notice driving through Nevada and Idaho is that the casino parking lots were pristinely clean.
 No sloppy cleanup jobs leaving piles of snow or ice.
 So we ditched our plans for Baker City and La Grande and instead headed to Wildhorse Casino in Pendleton.
 Thank goodness, because as we drove past these two towns where we had thought to make reservations, they were still buried in snow.